-- Acquisition of TEN Sports to make Sony major cricket broadcaster in Asia
+- Acquisition of TEN Sports to make Sony a major cricket broadcaster in Asia

 - Seven tips to help your law firm thrive online

-- Arsenal and Manchester United are interested in Yaya Toure, but movement would be impossible, says the agent.
+- The agent says that Arsenal and Manchester United are interested in Yaya Toure, but movement would be impossible.

 - Wayne Rooney: Peter Shilton says England skipper should have quit after Euro 2016

-Sports can also help kids learn the value of sharing and listening to criticism and putting their own needs behind those of their teammates.
+Sports can also help kids learn the value of sharing and listening to criticism, and putting their needs behind those of their teammates.
 “Their immediate gratification might have to go to the side if they are doing a far-off goal that’s important for the program,” said Taylor.